unknownv2/CoreHook.Hooking/README.md

 Building the DLL requires Visual Studio and there are two options:

-You can build the DLL by using the [Visual Studio solution in the vs folder](/vs) or nmake (it has been tested with `Visual Studio 2017` only).
+You can build the DLL by using the [Visual Studio solution in the msvc folder](/msvc) or nmake (it has been tested with `Visual Studio 2017` only).

 ### Building with Nmake